-After each program/event, educators must submit a post program report to their program leaders and A/CED within one week of the program/event.
-Educator: Date: Program name: Number or participants: Program location: It is important that educators report any significant incidents during the program/event.
-Please answer the following questions.
-1. Did any participant leave the program/event because they Yes No were feeling ill?
-(Circle) 2.
-Did any participant cause a significant disruption during Yes No the program/event?
-(Circle) 3.
-Was any participant asked to leave the program/event Yes No because they did not follow protocol?
-(Circle) 4.
-Did any participant report a positive COVID-19 test Yes No after the program/event?
-(Circle) 5.
-If you answered 'Yes' to any question, please provide a brief description of what occurred and how you responded.
-6. Please provide any suggestions or comments you have about the program/event.
-10/05/20
+After each program/event, educators must submand A/CED within one v rogram leaders Educator: Date: Program name: Number or participants: Program location: It is important that educators report any significanswer the following questions. ant incidents duri ng the program/e vent.
+Please 1.
+Did any participant leave the program/event be were feeling ill?
+(Circle) pecause they Yes No 2.
+Did any participant cause a significant disrupthe program/event?
+(Circle) otion during Yes No 3.
+Was any participant asked to leave the progra because they did not follow protocol?
+(Circle) ım/event Yes No 4.
+Did any participant report a positive COVID-after the program/event?
+(Circle) 19 test Yes No 5.
+If you answered 'Yes' to any question, please how you responded. e provide a brief d escription of wha nt occurred and 6.
+Please provide any suggestions or comments you have about th ne program/event 10/05/20